uw-drupal/uwdug/README.md

 ```

 If using Lando:

 4. Boot Lando with: `lando start`
 5. Import the database with `lando db-import <your_sql_file>`
-6. Configure the database to run locally: `lando local-conf`
+6. Configure the database to run locally: `lando local-conf`.
+This will enable Stage File Proxy, so you won't need local copies of the files.

 For other environments:

 4. Import the database.
 Steps will vary depending on your environment.
 5. Put the settings.php and files directory in place, under `sites/default`.
 6. Edit the database connection details in settings.php.
 Change settings.php back to read-only permissions when finished editing.

+For all environments:

 7. Visit the local site in your browser to confirm that it is running.
 8. Disable Google Analytics if the module is installed.
 We don't want visits to development sites included in our reports.